 The most common language spoken in Killian is English.
 Other important languages spoken here include Italian and Spanish.

-In addition, real estate in the neighborhood is almost exclusively owner-occupied.
-NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 96.3% of U.S. neighborhoods.
-If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
+In addition, owner-occupied real estate dominates the neighborhood.
+In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 96.3% of neighborhoods in America.
 Despite all of the residential real estate here in the neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 40.1%, which is higher than 97.5% of all U.S. neighborhoods.

 Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 16.6% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.0% of all neighborhoods in America.